 Private Harp Lessons

 Rebecca offers lessons in Celtic harp and is currently accepting new students.
+Her private studio is located in Vancouver, but she teaches in Coquitlam on Mondays.

 Have you always wanted to play the harp?